 In that case, the rest of the Frequent Miler team convinced me that the normal offer was ever-so-slightly better for most people, but in that post I explained why the dummy offer could be better depending on your situation.

-In other words, in the case of the Hyatt dummy booking offer.
-In many cases, a dummy booking produces an objectively better offer.
 Whenever it is possible to link directly to the dummy booking offer, we do that on our Best Offers page — though in some cases, you’ll just have to go through the steps of booking to get an offer to pop up for yourself.